bitcoin-api/bitcoin-api-full-stack/README.md

 * `bitcoin_api_lambda_service_cacheOnAndOffStatus` - every one minute

-Now your Bitcoin-Api core API is active.
+Now, your Bitcoin-Api core API is active.
 To finish the rest of the set up which includes setting up the exchange.
-Create two tokens using the `POST - /tokens` endpoint on your newly created API.
-Only one token is needed although two are needed for the full functionality including the optional `bitcoin_api_role_lambda_service_makeSureApiIsActive` Lambda, see below.
-These tokens and the userIds associated with these tokens are used to configure the rest of your environment variables.
-You can also now add your Bitcoin-Api API URL in the environment variables now.
+Create a token using the `POST - /tokens` endpoint on your newly created API.
+The token and the userId associated with this token need to be added for your API environment variables `EXCHANGE_BITCOIN_API_TESTNET_TOKEN` and `EXCHANGE_TOKEN_USER_ID`.
+After you update your environment variables, redeploy your Lambda functions for them to be set for your API.

-You can optionally add the following Lambda function to also run periodically using CloudWatch:
+For the Bitcoin-Api exchange API, just repeat creating an HTTP API in the same way you created the `bitcoin_api_core_api` API except using the exchange Lambda functions.
+You can name it `bitcoin_api_exchange_api_staging` or `bitcoin_api_exchange_api`.

+You can add the Lambda function below to run periodically using CloudWatch to provide alerts if the API fails.
+This requires creating another token using the `POST - /tokens` endpoint and adding it to your environment variables `BITCOIN_API_TOKEN_FOR_MONITORING_TESTS`.
+This also requires setting the environment varibale `BITCOIN_API_BASE_URL` using the URL of your `bitcoin_api_core_api` API:

 * `bitcoin_api_role_lambda_service_makeSureApiIsActive` - every three minutes (or your choice) - you can put an [AWS Cloud Watch Alarm](https://console.aws.amazon.com/cloudwatch/home#alarmsV2:!alarmStateFilter=OK) combined with [AWS SNS](https://aws.amazon.com/sns/) to send you an email and/or a text if the API fails, and when it starts up again if it fails.
 This function uses the Bitcoin-Api token you created and put in the environment variable to make requests to the Bitcoin-Api

-For the Bitcoin-Api exchange API, just repeat creating an HTTP API in the same way you created the `bitcoin_api_core_api` API except using the exchange Lambda functions.
-You can name it `bitcoin_api_exchange_api_staging` or `bitcoin_api_exchange_api`.

 And there go!!
 Your very own Bitcoin-Api API, exchange, and casino!!!😃🤠🧐😎👁🎉🎊🥳